 Honestly, the car gave me freedom but felt more like a holiday and not a backpacking adventure and I didn’t learn much about a new culture.

 I highly recommend booking a bus to take you over the border if possible.
 Renting cars for multiple countries can massively hike up prices.
 When searching for quotes for Albania and Montenegro, the cheapest was a mightly 50 USD!
 When I changed the search criteria to just Montenegro, it dropped to 15 USD.
 So we chose to do border crossings by bus and spent the majority of the week in Montenegro.

 As for itinerary planning, cars make it easiest to set your own pace and get between places quickly.
-You can stop wherever you want and change your itinerary at the last-minute.
-I mean, it’s not like you have to always book buses in advance, but you can’t exactly head off-road in a bus just because you spot a camera symbol on google maps.
+You can stop wherever you want and change your itinerary at the last minute.
+I mean, it’s not like you have always to book buses in advance, but you can’t exactly head off-road in a bus just because you spot a camera symbol on google maps.
 Which is how I ended up at the place below.

 The buses across the Balkans are modern and comfortable…. but nothing beats having your own space in the car.
-Setting your own temperature and blasting a Spotify playlist gives road tripping the Balkans a clear edge.
+Setting your own temperature and blasting a Spotify playlist gives road-tripping the Balkans a clear edge.

 BEST FOR SOLO TRAVELLERS:

-I wouldn’t have spent the euros on a rental car in Montenegro is my mate hadn’t flown out to meet me.
+I wouldn’t have spent the euros on a rental car in Montenegro if my mate hadn’t flown out to meet me.
 Worst of all, hours in a car sounds super lonely.
 Not to mention the thought of doing those crazy mountain roads alone.